 It should be grown in soil that’s well-drained and in full sun. it will thrive in dry, hot places even though other plants are struggling.
 Once it’s established, it will hold up well in droughts.
 In the Northern part of Florida, it’s often an annual, but it also will be reliably perennial when grown in Southern and Central Florida.

-This is also known as potulaca and it’s a heat-loving, easy-care annual that will hold up well in spots that are hot and dry.
+This is also known as Potulaca and it’s a heat-loving, easy-care annual that will hold up well in spots that are hot and dry.
 This makes it a great choice when it comes to Florida.
-This plant is low and mounding, and it’s often used for ground cover, in planters and in hanging baskets.
-It’s traditional colors are white, yellow, orange and pink, but there are breeders who have created bicolors, too.
-If you’re looking for a flower that has lots of color but won’t require a lot of care, it’s the perfect choice.
+This plant is low and mounding, and it’s often used for ground cover, in planters, and in hanging baskets.
+Its traditional colors are white, yellow, orange and pink, but there are breeders who have created bicolors, too.
+If you’re looking for a flower that has lots of colors but won’t require a lot of care, it’s a perfect choice.
 Most of them will grow 6 inches in height and 12 inches in width.

 It should be grown in well-drained soil and full sun.
 It shouldn’t be watered a lot.
 If it’s always moist, the plant may rot.
 In the majority of Florida, it’s an annual, but some of them can sell-seed so the seedlings pop up when their mother plants are fading.

 This gorgeous plant offers fragrance and beauty.
 It’s tolerant to drought and charms butterflies and bees.
 The flowers come in white, pink or violet-purple, and they have foliage in silvery-green.
 The oils in the flowers and leaves that provide its scent mean it’s perfect for sachets and potpourris, and since the flowers will dry well it’s also great for crafts that you make with dried flowers.
 It’s a good idea to plant it along with a walkway where they’ll be brushed against to release their fragrance.